disposableidentities/healthcrisis/README.md

 In times of virus crisis (eg. corona) citizen’s will be “color coded” for their health condition regarding the infection status, but in a digital way, using smartphones.

 Practitioners and citizens will issue different types of health status situation reports.
-Those of practitioners will be be considered as more authoritative (eg. based on lab tests).
+The messages of practitioners will be  considered as more authoritative (eg. based on lab tests).
 Citizens’ messages are of a different (non-professional nature), but they can help in improving communication and that should get some weight as well.

 Essential is that these health condition events/messages are temporary and should be destroyed when a new (updated) message that provides a more recent view on the situation.
 (TBD on what happens after x-time after a crisis.
 Automatic delete?
 User delete?)
 The health condition events/messages are tied to a digital identity of the issuing party.
 In case of practitioners this should be tied to their professional credentials.
 All data exchanges are accompanied by a GDPR consent encoded as Verifiable Claim so that *legitimate use of the data can be proved.* **Anyone not being able to provide this proof will be in breach of GDPR law.**